 Immunotherapies for cancer have come a long way in just the past seven years: In 2010 the FDA approved the first cancer-treatment vaccine (Provenge®, for late-stage prostate cancer).
 Yesterday the FDA gave the green light to a second CAR-T cell therapy, Yescarta™ (for refractory large B-cell lymphoma), following its August approval of Kymriah™ for children and young adults with a specific type of acute lymphoblastic leukemia (ALL).

-Kunle Odunsi, MD, PhD, Deputy Director of Roswell Park and Executive Director of the Center for Immunotherapy, says immunotherapies have several advantages over standard treatments.
+Kunle Odunsi, MD, PhD, formerly the Deputy Director of Roswell Park and Executive Director of the Division of Translational Immuno-Oncology, says immunotherapies have several advantages over standard treatments.
 Unlike chemotherapy or radiation, they target cancer cells only, not healthy cells; they produce long-term remission in some patients; many patients experience milder side effects with immunotherapies than with standard treatments; and immunotherapies can sometimes be effective in patients whose tumors have not responded to chemotherapy or radiation.

 Never miss another Cancer Talk blog!